AdamHopkinss/DD2365/README.md

 # DD2365
-Labs in Advanced Computation in Fluid Mechanics
+Labs and Project Advanced Computation in Fluid Mechanics